Is AutoWLM the best choice for your Amazon Redshift cluster?

-Update 09/10/2019: AWS released Priority Queuing this week.
+Update 09/10/2019: AWS released Priority Queuing this week as part of their Redshift Auto WLM feature.
 We’re in the process of testing this new feature and will update this post with our results soon.

 One of the key things to get right when optimizing your Redshift Cluster is its WLM (Workload Management) configuration.
 We’ve talked a lot about different aspects of WLM (e.g. in our WLM tuning post or our SQA post) since getting your WLM configuration right can mean the difference between your users having their queries run immediately versus having your users wait minutes or even hours before their queries even start executing.